Rugby

 Pool C

-While Pool C might be a bit light on heavyweights, that doesn’t mean it isn’t fiercely competitive, with Australia, Fiji and Wales all lumped in together.
+While Pool C might have been a bit light on heavyweights, that doesn’t mean it wasn’t fiercely competitive, with Australia, Fiji and Wales all lumped in together.

 PositionTeamPlayedWonDrawnLostPDPoints